Horotiu: Economy

-Te Awa Lakes

 Te Awa Lakes is a 100 ha site south east of Horotiu, beside the Waikato River.
 Development of a former sand and gravel pit started in 2021.
 It is planned to include shops, offices and 2,500 homes.
 An August 2023 City council meeting had a report that Te Awa Lakes could be the northern terminal of a bus rapid transit line to the airport.